ibm-cloud-docs/vpc/api-change-log-beta.md

 **File storage adjustable IOPS.** Accounts that have been granted special approval to preview this feature can now [update the IOPS of an existing file share](/apidocs/vpc-beta/initial#update-share).
 For a file share using a `custom` profile, specify the `iops` property.
 For a file share using a profile in the `tiered` profile family, specify another tier within the `tiered` family, which will set the `iops` based on the share's size.

 You can also change a share between the `tiered` and `custom` profile families so long as the requested `iops` and `size` are supported by the requested profile.
 For more information about file share profiles, see [File Storage for VPC profiles](/docs/vpc?topic=vpc-file-storage-profiles).
-For information about adjusting IOPS with a profile, or changing between `tiered` and `custom` profiles, see [Adjusting file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=api).
+For more information about adjusting IOPS with a profile, or changing between `tiered` and `custom` profiles, see [Adjusting file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=api).

 This feature is now generally available.
 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#8-august-2023).